Handkerchief: Pocket square

 Although it is very common practice for weddings, proms, etc., many style authorities do not recommend wearing a matching (i.e., identical) pocket square and tie, as it tends to look contrived, draws attention away from the wearer's face, and displays sartorial uncertainty.
 Instead, the two items should coordinate without matching; for example, by matching a secondary color in the necktie's pattern to a secondary color in the pocket square's pattern.

 Rumāl

 A rumāl is a small loose piece of cloth, similar to a handkerchief used to cover the head by Sikh boys, sportspersons and other guests who visit a Gurdwara.
 In Sikhism, the rumal is held in the same regard as the turban.

 Chamba Rumal

 Chamba Rumal is an embroidered handicraft handkerchief of Chamba.

+In popular culture

+The hero of 2023 comedy horror film Hanky Panky is a talking handkerchief named Woody.